Extrapolated DIscontinuity Tracking for complex 2D shock interactions: Numerical Results

 \revMR{The different extrapolated} tracking methods \revMR{discussed in the previous sections} \revAB{are expected to} provide orders of convergence similar to those observed for the source flow \revAB{of \S~\ref{sourceflow}}, \revMR{as well as smooth and clean results with very low numerical perturbations}, \revAB{even on the coarsest grids}; \revAB{this latter aspect is illustrated in Fig.~\ref{CCcomp}, where the pressure iso-contour lines computed using $eDIT_{GG}$ on the level 0 (coarsest) and level 3 (finest) grids are mutually compared}.

-Figure~\ref{pic28} shows the grid-convergence analysis pointing out again \revMR{that the different extrapolation techniques provide error levels relatively close, and a second order slope, while the captured result converges with a less than first order rate, and errors of one or two orders of magnitude larger.} \revMR{The patch super-convergent gradient recovery } ($ZZ$) \revMR{provides a better result for this case}.\\
+Figure~\ref{pic28}a shows the grid-convergence analysis pointing out again \revMR{that the different extrapolation techniques provide error levels relatively close, and a second order slope, while the captured result converges with a less than first order rate, and errors of one or two orders of magnitude larger.} \revMR{The patch super-convergent gradient recovery } ($ZZ$) \revMR{provides a better result for this case}. \revMC{Figure~\ref{pic28}b shows the effect of a second order extrapolation, $eDIT_{GG}$, on the flux balance within the cavity for this test-case.
+As discussed in \S~\ref{remarksconservation} we recover the error associated to the second order extrapolation.
+Similar results for other second order extrapolations are straightforward to obtain and therefore not included in Fig.~\ref{pic28}b.}\\

 Figure~\ref{HlocalerrorSCvsGG} \revAB{shows the total-enthalpy discretization error over the entire computational domain} for \revAB{the two} solutions obtained with $SC$ and $eDIT_{GG}$ and \revAB{two different grid-levels: the coarsest and the finest}. \revMR{The maximum value of the error is also explicitly given in \revAB{each of the four frames}.
 While confirming the lower error levels on the coarse mesh, and the rapid error convergence obtained with second-order shock-tracking, the \revAB{four frames of Fig.~\ref{HlocalerrorSCvsGG}} allow to visually highlight the substantial difference in error generation.
 Indeed, in both captured solutions (Fig.~\ref{HlocalerrorSCvsGGa} and~\ref{HlocalerrorSCvsGGc}), the largest error is generated \revAB{along} the shock.
 Conversely, for the two $eDIT_{GG}$ \revAB{calculations} the numerical error is essentially \revAB{connected with} the wall boundary condition, and undoubtedly related to the entropy generated at the stagnation point and advected downstream.
 The $eDIT_{ZZ}$ solution is virtually identical and not discussed for brevity.}